How Many Volunteer Hours for Medical School Is Enough?

 No insight.
 No growth.
 No real answer to the question, “Why medicine?”

-Med schools aren’t just looking for grades and hours.
+Med schools aren’t just looking for grades and how many volunteer hours you have.
 They’re evaluating you across a competency rubric—yes, literally scoring you—based on things like cultural awareness, ethical responsibility, teamwork, and, most relevant here, service orientation.
 Volunteering isn’t just one line on your AMCAS.
 It’s a core part of how schools measure whether you’re built for this work.

 But this isn’t just for the Adcoms.
 It’s for you.
 Volunteering helps you figure out what kind of doctor you actually want to become.

-At Premed Catalyst, we had a student who swore she wanted to be an orthopedic surgeon—said she loved working with her hands.
-But after volunteering and reflecting on her experiences, she realized what really lit her up wasn’t the OR.
+At Premed Catalyst, we had a student who swore she wanted to be an orthopedic surgeon.
+She said she loved working with her hands.
+But after logging volunteer hours and reflecting on her experiences, she realized what really lit her up wasn’t the OR.
 It was psychiatry and sports medicine.

 How Volunteer Hours Feed Your Application

 Volunteering isn’t just one line on your activities list.
 It’s the backbone of the narrative you’re creating about yourself.
-If you’ve done it right, volunteering will impact your entire app.
+If you’ve done it right, your volunteer hours will impact your entire app.

 Your personal statement?
 That moment in the hospice center when a patient grabbed your hand and didn’t let go?
 That’s your opening paragraph.
-Your “why medicine” becomes more than a cliché—it becomes a lived experience.
+Your “why medicine” becomes more than a cliché.
+It becomes a lived experience, rooted in real, meaningful volunteer hours.

 Your secondary essays?
 Volunteering gives you proof.
 Now, you’re not just saying you want to serve underserved communities—you can actually show them when and how you already have.